-More than 100 million Americans have received full courses of a COVID-19 vaccine.
+Hundreds of millions of Americans have received initial doses of a COVID-19 vaccine.

 The three vaccines available in the U.S. — Pfizer-BioNTech, Moderna, and Johnson & Johnson/Janssen (J&J) — are all safe and effective against COVID-19.
 They are especially effective in preventing severe illness, hospitalization, and death.

 However, according to the U.S. Department of Health and Human Services and other health officials, protection from the COVID-19 vaccine can decrease over time.
 Some people — such as those with compromised immune systems — also may not have had a strong immune reaction to their initial doses of vaccine.
-And the highly contagious Delta variant (B.1.617.2) is causing COVID-19 cases to rise in the U.S. and worldwide.
+And the highly contagious Delta variant (B.1.617.2) and Omicron variant (B.1.1.529) are causing COVID-19 cases to rise in the U.S. and worldwide.

 With those factors in mind, many people are wondering if they need to receive an additional shot of the COVID-19 vaccine.